 Starring George Clooney, Britt Robertson, Raffey Cassidy, Hugh Laurie, Tim McGraw, Kathryn Hahn, Keegan-Michael Key.

 Written by Damon Lindelof, Brad Bird, Jeff Jensen

 Produced by Brad Bird, Jeffrey Chernov, Damon Lindelof

 Directed by Brad Bird

-Some newer science fiction movies are as complicated as sci-fi novels, the kind that take seven hundred pages to unwind.
-Last year’s interstellar was so complex that half the audience had to work overtime just to figure out what was going on.
+Some newer science fiction movies are as complicated as epic sci-fi novels, the kind that take seven hundred pages to unwind.
+Last year’s Interstellar was so complex that half the audience had to work overtime just to figure out what was going on.
 I’m certain that the other half never bothered to worry about what the multi-dimensional ending might have meant.

 But at least these movies aren’t dim-brained dumb, which has been the curse of much of sci-fi film from the beginning.